 brainstorm ahead of time

-One of the most difficult parts of answering a ‘tell me about a time when’ question is coming up with an example on the fly.
-If you do the hard work ahead of time, and you’ll be able to breeze through these questions when they come up.
+One of the most difficult parts is answering questions such as ‘tell me about a time when’ question is coming up with an example.
+If you do the hard work ahead of time, you’ll be able to breeze through these questions when they come up and make a good impression.
 Not sure where to start?
-There are a few categories that you’ll see pop up time and again – the exact question or wording may vary, but most ‘tell me about a time when’ interview questions will fall into one of these buckets.
-Sit down and think of a few examples for each category.

 - an example of a mistake or failure